leog314/XWiki/README.md

     source/combiner.sh
     # transfer wiki.tns to your calculator and enjoy reading :)

-Note: **This was only tested on Linux and won't work in the same (but in a similiar) way on Windows.**
+Note: **This was only tested on Linux and won't work in the same (but in a similar) way on Windows.**

 ## **Last remarks**

 The project is open source, you can load your own articles and modify the GUI, if you want to.
 Please just mention this project, if you do so.

-Anyway, I am not in any means responsible for the contents of this wiki nor of it's modifications.
-While discusting content should have been filtered out to some degree, this isn't guaranteed.
+Anyway, I am not in any way responsible for the contents of this wiki nor of its modifications.
+While disgusting content should have been filtered out to some degree, this isn't guaranteed.
 You use the app at your own risk!

 *This project used 'Better Lua Api' by adriweb + contributors and Luna by Vogtinator + contributors.*